novomatic-tech/ci-tools/README.md

 **Options:**

-* `-f, --force` - Publishing a stable version is not allowed from branch other than master.
-Use this flag if you want to publish it anyway.
 * `-c, --chartsDir [chartsDir]` - A directory containing built charts packages.
 Default: `charts-output`.
 * `-u, --username [username]` - The username for the Helm charts registry.
 * `-p, --password [password]` - The password for the Helm charts registry.